Chraki: Speaking, Thinking, Dreaming The Future

 An Amalgamation Of The Wild

-This is partially due to the fact that it just “wasn’t time” for Chraki, as I did not have the proper intellectual foundation.
-I lacked any real unique “system” for arranging Chraki or making it out to be anything more than crypto-English.
+This is partially due to the fact that it just wasn’t time for Chraki, as I did not have the proper intellectual foundation.
+I lacked any real unique system for arranging Chraki or making it out to be anything more than crypto-English.
 Lacking any real reason to create a full-fledged Chraki was another issue.
-I abandoned the original computer game design it was for (titled “Dark”) long ago.
+I abandoned the original computer game design it was for (titled Dark) long ago (but I still retain the design document).
 It didn’t seem to truly fit into any of my other ideas (even The Nomocracy) without it seeming like a frivolously arbitrary detail or just more crypto-English.

 The Official Chraki Language: Speak The Future

 Jeff’s discussion, to return, tried to point out that you can’t think abstractly without language (or words).
 This actually played a small part in that inspiration as well.
-I realized that in some ways, even if we think without language, our vocabulary and the way we can put words together does influence in a way how we usually (by habit) think about things.
+I realized that in some ways, even if we think without language, our vocabulary and the way we can put words together do influence how we usually (by habit) think about things.

 For example, take a word like blue.
 Our conception, or thought process involving blue, is bound in some ways to the word blue itself.
 I am referring to how the word is used or categorized, such as a part of speech.
 The word blue is an adjective (and sometimes a noun), meaning that it essentially describes a quality something has.
 We tend to only think of blue as a characteristic of an object.
 For a native English speaker, it is not necessarily obvious how else one might think of blue since that seems to be how we naturally experience the phenomenon… but what if we could use the concept of blue in more ways than just an adjective?
 What if we could use many other words, or concepts, as more than the part of speech they are?